|

 Modern Welsh name composed of the elements hedd "peace" and

-"Winebearer."
-Welsh myth name of the son of
+Welsh name meaning "winebearer."
+In mythology, this is the name of the son of

 Gwyn and survivor of Bran and Matholwch's war.
-He is also noted for being the
+He is noted for being the

 one to open the magic door through which the seven survivors escape from the